 3. Decide on the Type of Spell

 When learning how to write spells, one of the most important things to decide is the TYPE of spell to cast.
-My suggestion is this – use your zodiac element to inspire your spellwork.
+If you haven’t figured out your “style” of witchcraft, my suggestion is this – use your zodiac element to inspire your work.
 For example, I am a Sagittarius which means I’m the fire element.
 Fire magick is typically my most successful which includes: candle spells, magical cooking, etc. If you’re a Pisces this means you’re a water element, and maybe you should try a magical bath, a dip in a local body of water, making a potion, etc. The type of spell you cast should also compliment the intention of your spell.

 Depending on the intention and type of spell, you’ll next decide and write down your spell’s ingredients and supplies.
 For instance, if I want to do a candle spell, I’ll need a candle & candle holder/plate and matches.
 I’d also add to my candle spell oils to dress the candle, herbs to roll the candle in, and maybe a stone to place near the candle, etc. Write your ingredients and supplies down.